 Acknowledgement: Photograph – Woven wool pattern (Calnic Fortified Church in Romania) by CameliaTWU.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) licence. https://www.flickr.com/photos/cameliatwu/8063603155/

-How to cite this article: Eisner, Elliot W. (2002) ‘What can education learn from the arts about the practice of education?’, the encyclopedia of informal education’ [http://infed.org/mobi/what-can-education-learn-from-the-arts-about-the-practice-of-education/.
+How to cite this article: Eisner, Elliot W. (2002) ‘What can education learn from the arts about the practice of education?’, The encyclopedia of pedagogy and informal education’ [https://infed.org/mobi/what-can-education-learn-from-the-arts-about-the-practice-of-education/.
 Retrieved: insert date].